- FIELD TURF NEWS

 Spot Cleaning or Disinfecting

-- Use ice to remove gum from the surface.
+- Use ice to remove gum.

 Putting Green Installation Highlights

 - A backyard putting green installation process, including proprietary “TourFringe,” a true apron cut, providing the distinctive “3-cut” putting green look like real greens.

 - Home putting green installation process including moguls, tiers, bulkheads, and bunkering reminiscent of real course designs of Palmer, Nicklaus, Dye, and Doak.